The Best Questions to Ask an IT Department for Cyber Security

 Because most data heists are perpetrated by thieves operating from a remote location, your company has to strengthen its data security defenses at a digital point of entry: its internet connection.
 First and foremost, this requires having a firewall application that is set to detect three things: attempts to enter the IT system from the outside, access attempts by foreign entities, and patterns of suspicious system activity that may indicate data thieves who are adept enough to enter and snoop around undetected.
 Ensure that your IT department is using a firewall.

 Answer: Hardened IT Resources

 Another way to guard against data theft is to “harden” the hardware and software in your IT system by assessing their potential vulnerabilities.
 This is officially done by performing a “cyber security vulnerability assessment.”
 Because savvy data thieves know vulnerabilities exist, inquiring whether a recent vulnerability assessment has been conducted is one of the crucial cyber security questions to ask.
 If your company hasn’t had an assessment this year, it’s time to schedule one.
-If the IT department has its hands full, a managed IT services company like NIC IT Partner can help supplement their efforts.
+If the IT department has its hands full, a managed IT services company like NIC can help supplement their efforts.

 Answer: Strong Encryption

 As you likely know, keeping data encrypted is another indispensable defense measure.
 But not all encryption algorithms are of equal strength.
 In fact, if a data thief has been active for awhile, he may already know how to quickly unlock certain algorithms, because he’s done it before.